LunaSare/datelife_examples/docs/Hominidae_report.md

 \multicolumn{4}{l}{{\textbf{\textit{Taxon N}}}: Number of queried taxa found in source chronograms.}\\
 \end{longtable}

-Source chronograms maximum age range from 12.075 to
-21 million years ago (MYA).
+All source chronograms are fully ultrametric and their maximum ages range from 12.075 to 21 million years ago (MYA).
 As a means for comparison, lineage through time plots of all source chronograms available in data base are shown in Fig. 1

+\newpage

+![Lineage through time (LTT) plots of source chronograms available in data base for species in the Hominidae.
+Numbers correspond to original studies in Table 1.
+Arrows indicate maximum age of each chronogram.](plots/Hominidae_LTTplot_phyloall.pdf)

 ## II.
-Summarize results.
+Summarize results

 LTT plots are a nice way to visually compare several trees.
 But what if you want to summarize information from all source chronograms into a single summary chronogram?

-![Lineage through time (LTT) plots of source chronograms available in data base for species in the Hominidae.
-Numbers correspond to original studies in Table 1.
-Arrows indicate maximum age of each chronogram.](plots/Hominidae_LTTplot_phyloall.pdf)

 The first step is to identify the degree of species overlap among your source chornograms: if each source chronogram has a unique sample of species, it will not be possible to combine them into a single summary chronogram.
 To identify the set of trees or _grove_ with the most source chronograms that have at least two overlapping taxa, we followed Ané et al. 2016.
 In this case, not all source chronograms found for the  Hominidae  have at least two overlapping species.
 The largest grove has  2  chronograms (out of  8  total source chronograms).

-Now that we have identified a suitable grove we can go on to summarize it by translating the source chronograms into patristic distance matrices and then averaging them into a single summary matrix; yes, this first step is _that_ straightforward.
+Now that we have identified a grove we can go on to summarize it by translating the source chronograms into patristic distance matrices and then averaging them into a single summary matrix; yes, this first step is _that_ straightforward.
 We can average the source matrices by simply using the mean or median distances, or we can use methods that involve transforming the original distance matrices --such as the super distance matrix (SDM) approach of Criscuolo et al. 2006-- by minimizing the distances across source matrices.
+As a result of such transformation, an SDM summary matrix can contain negative values.
+But, the SDM summary matrix of this taxon has no negative values.

 Because our summary matrix is basically a distance matrix, a distance-based clustering algorithm could be used to reconstruct the tree.
-Algorithms such as neighbour joining (NJ) and unweighted pair group method with arithmetic mean (UPGMA) are fast and work well when there are no missing values in the matrices.
+Algorithms such as neighbour joining (NJ) and unweighted pair group method with arithmetic mean (UPGMA) are fast and work very well when there are no missing values in the matrices.
 However, summary matrices coming from source chronograms usually have several NAs and missing rows.
 <!--This data set for example has NUMBER cells with missing data.-->
-When this happens, clustering algorithms that have been developed to deal with missing values
+When this happens, variants of traditional clustering algorithms have been developed to deal with missing values.
 <!--
 NJS: ape::njs
 UPGMA: daisy + upgma